What to Do If You Spot Fraud on Your Bank of America Credit Card

 If you suspect you received an email, phone call, or text that was part of a phishing scam, you can contact email@example.com.

 Make sure to forward the suspicious message to that email address when you contact the bank.
-For texts and phone calls, describe the incident in as much detail as possible so Bank of America has all the information available to investigate further.
+For texts and phone calls, describe the incident in as much detail as possible so the Bank of America fraud department has all the information available to investigate further.
 Be prepared to scan, fax, or mail other supporting documentation like bills from services you didn’t sign up for and your credit card statement itself.

 You need to report any and all fraudulent activity that you find or even suspect.
 If you don’t make the report, fraud protection won’t cover you.
 You could be liable for the charges you didn’t authorize.